redhat-developer/odo/README.md

 * Code: We are currently working on updating our code contribution guide.
 * Documentation: To contribute to the documentation, please have a look at our [Documentation Guide](https://github.com/redhat-developer/odo/wiki).

+We are an open community who welcomes any concerns, changes or ideas for `odo`!
+Come join the chat and hang out, ask or give feedback and just generally have a good time.

 #### Meetings